GC-public-learning/formation_python_machine_learning/records/07_built-in_functions.py.txt

 """
 ex
 ----------------"""

-# make in a list with each line of the last created file
+# make a list with each line of the last created file

 print('\nex with readline()\n------------------------')
 with open('txt/my_file.txt', 'r') as f:
 	# write numbers (0->9) with their power of 2 on severals different lines